zimolzak/psci-resource-proposal/README.md

 # Audience

-This proposal will outline the "Diagnosis Improvement Safety Center" (DISCovery) plan to implement these Safer Dx e-triggers into practice at VA medical centers.
-The initial phase will involve a pilot in the primary care setting to test a Safer Dx e-trigger change package/resource called *Safer Dx ENGAGE*.
-The change package will provide the guidance and support for the implementation of the e-triggers at any VA sites.
+This proposal will outline DISCovery's plan to create the guidance needed for sites to implement these Safer Dx e-triggers into practice at any VA medical center.
+The initial phase will involve creation of *Safer Dx ENGAGE*, the change package that will provide the guidance and support for the implementation of the e-triggers at any VA sites.
+Subsequent phases will involve assessing how sites use Safer Dx ENGAGE for learning and improvement.

 # Format